Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Lesson6.md

 ```

 Set `GHOST_VERSION` and `GHOST_PORT` all in one command by running `GHOST_VERSION=2 GHOST_PORT=8080 docker-compose up`!

+### Use `.env` For Local Environment Settings

+Compose supports declaring default environment variables in an environment file named `.env` placed in the folder where the `docker-compose` command is executed (current working directory).

+**Syntax Rules**:

+- Compose expects each line in the `.env` file to be in `VAR=VAL` format.
+- Lines beginning with `#` are processed as comments and ignored.
+- Blank lines are ignored.
+- There is no special handling of quotation marks.
+    - This means that they are part of the `VAL`.

 ### Override Compose Files Safely